-I’m covering some technology gadgets from time to time here when I’m really happy with them. for example, a while back I covered Bose QC 35 wireless headphones (and the fact that somehow I stubbornly resisted against them while spending days flying - thanks Gaweł!). and you know perfectly well that I’m covering FreeBSD pretty often, just like some of our very own, Cisco products and technologies ;)
+every now and then, I like to cover some technology gadgets here, especially when I’m genuinely delighted with them. for instance, a while back, I wrote about the Bose QC 35 wireless headphones (and how I stubbornly resisted them for so long, despite spending countless days flying - thanks, Gaweł!). as you’re well aware, I frequently delve into topics related to FreeBSD, along with some of our very own Cisco products and technologies ;)

 you wear your backpack daily